-Investing in a fund is also very different from investing in individual companies.
+Investing in a VC fund is also very different from investing in individual companies.
 Instead of assessing a company, investors are evaluating whether a fund’s managers are skilled enough to deliver superior returns through their own startup investment choices.
 Investors are taking on the risk (and potential return) of the fund.

 With Fundnel, investments in a fund-based deal are usually done through a nominee structure.
 Instead of investors directly holding shares in the fund itself, we consolidate all their interests via a trustee.
 This is opposed to a direct structure whereby investors hold the shares/notes/SAFEs etc. in their own names.

 Understanding the Role of Due Diligence in Startup Investing

 While due diligence is important in any form of investing, it is even more crucial in startup investing, where there is much less publicly available information to go on.
 Here is a quick list of things investors should analyse when evaluating startup investments.

 - Sector and Industry: Investors must assess the economic and financial condition of the sector the startup is operating in.
 This will help in understanding the various sectoral and industry-specific factors that can affect the company (e.g. business cycles) as well as provide a benchmark to better gauge the startup’s potential performance.

 - Market Opportunity and Risks: This will help determine the amount of market opportunity the startup can hope to capture, how it is positioned competitively, and the risks it faces.
 Key steps include estimating the Total Available Market (TAM), Serviceable Available Market (SAM), and Serviceable Obtainable Market (SOM) as well as conducting a SWOT (strengths, weaknesses, opportunities, threats) analysis.